How to Cut Wood Slices with a Chainsaw: 3 Methods

 cutting a large tree with Kobalt 80v Chainsaw

-When using a chainsaw, it is just as crucial to wear the appropriate protective gear, including chainsaw apron chaps and shirts with long sleeves, as it is to use the tool properly.
+When using a chainsaw, it is just as crucial to wear the appropriate protective gear as it is to use the tool properly.

 Method #1: Freehand